AssemblyAI-Solutions/rtms_assist_demo/README.md

 This project demonstrates how to build an AI-powered financial consultation assistant using Zoom's RTMS (Real-Time Media Streaming) with AssemblyAI's Universal Streaming v3 and Anthropic's Claude for real-time conversation analysis.

-> [!IMPORTANT]
-> **Confidential under NDA - Do not distribute during developer preview**<br />
-> This document contains confidential information that requires an NDA.
-It is intended only for partners in the Zoom RTMS developer preview.
-> Participation in the RTMS Developer Preview, including access to and use of these materials, is subject to [Zoom's Beta Program - Terms of Use](https://www.zoom.com/en/trust/beta-terms-and-conditions/).

 ## 🎯 What This System Does

 This intelligent assistant monitors financial consultation conversations in real-time and provides: